okfde/okfn.de/content/blog/2015/2015-07-20-Stellenausschreibung-Open-Budgets.markdown

 * Becoming part of a dynamic and innovative NGO;
 * A welcoming and motivated team;
 * Office in Berlin, flexible working hours, friendly office atmosphere
-* Access to and close cooperation with the (international) networks of investigative- and data-journalists and open data organizations.
+* Access to and close cooperation with the (international) networks of investigative- and data-journalists and open data organisations.
 * Travel and conference visits.

 <strong>What we expect</strong>